dgreen19/CSC-4110---EasyPaint-Project/README.md

 ### Windows OS Instructions

-1. Click on the green "Clone or download" button near the top left of this repository.
+1. Click on the green "Clone or download" button near the top right of this repository.

 2. Select Download ZIP to download the zip file of this repository.